$F$-purity and the $F$-pure threshold as invariants of linkage

 \subsection{(1)}

-We show that the generic link of a generic height $3$ Gorenstein ideal is strongly $F$-regular in each prime characteristic (rational singularities in characteristic $0$) (see Theorem \ref{theorem:PfaffianFregular}).
+We show that the generic link of a generic height $3$ Gorenstein ideal is strongly $F$-regular in prime characteristic (rational singularities in characteristic $0$) (see Theorem \ref{theorem:PfaffianFregular}).
+We also determine the $F$-pure threshold/log canonical threshold of the submaximal pfaffians of a generic alternating matrix and its $n$-th generic link (Corollary \ref{cor:FPTPfaffian}).
 We remark that the generators of the generic link of height three Gorenstein ideals are known (\cite[\S 4.10]{Kustin-Ulrich-Memoirs}, \cite[Theorem 4.7]{Kustin-Ulrich}); however, due to our approach of viewing the generic link via the property $\mathbf{P}$, we do \textit{not} need the generators of the generic link to establish its $F$-regularity (or its $F$-pure threshold, or the squarefreeness of its initial ideal).
-We also show the $n$-th universal link of a generic height $3$ Gorenstein ideal is $F$-rational in each prime characteristic (rational singularities in characteristic $0$) for every $n>0$ (Corollary \ref{cor:Uni Link F rational}).
+We also show the $n$-th universal link of a generic height $3$ Gorenstein ideal is $F$-rational in prime characteristic (rational singularities in characteristic $0$) for each $n$ (Corollary \ref{cor:Uni Link F rational}).